-In January 2017, the FASB issued Accounting Standards Update 2017-04, "Simplifying the Test for Goodwill Impairment," which requires an entity to perform a one-step quantitative impairment test, whereby a goodwill impairment loss will be measured as the excess of a reporting unit's carrying amount over its fair value (not to exceed the total goodwill allocated to that reporting unit).
+In January 2017, the FASB issued Accounting Standards Update ("ASU") 2017-04, "Simplifying the Test for Goodwill Impairment", which requires an entity to perform a one-step quantitative impairment test, whereby a goodwill impairment loss will be measured as the excess of a reporting unit's carrying amount over its fair value (not to exceed the total goodwill allocated to that reporting unit).
 It eliminates Step 2 of the current two-step goodwill impairment test, under which a goodwill impairment loss is measured by comparing the implied fair value of a reporting unit's goodwill with the carrying amount of that goodwill.
 The standard is effective January 1, 2020, with early adoption as of January 1, 2017 permitted.
 We are currently evaluating the potential impact of adopting this guidance on our consolidated financial statements.

 In July 2017, the FASB issued ASU No. 2017-11 addressing, among other matters, accounting for certain financial instruments.
 One of the amendments in this guidance intended to reduce the complexity associated with the issuer's accounting for certain financial instruments with characteristics of liabilities and equity.
 Specifically, the Board determined that a down round feature (as defined) would no longer cause a freestanding equity-linked financial instrument (or an embedded conversion option) to be accounted for as a derivative liability at fair value with changes in fair value recognized in current earnings.
 ASU 2017-11 is effective for public business entities for fiscal year beginning after December 15, 2018.
-The Company adopted ASU 2017-11 on January 1, 2019.
-The adoption of ASU 2017-11 did not have a material impact on the Company's condensed consolidated financial statements or cash flows.
+We are currently evaluating the potential impact of adopting this guidance on our consolidated financial statements.

 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13"), which changes the fair value measurement disclosure requirements of ASC 820.
 The update removes some disclosures, modifies others, and adds some new disclosure requirements.
-The amendments in this ASU are effective for all entities for fiscal years, and interim period within those fiscal years, beginning after December 15, 2019 with early adoption permitted.
+The amendments in this ASU are effective for all entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019 with early adoption permitted.
 We are currently evaluating the potential impact of adopting this guidance on our consolidated financial statements.

 In June 2018, the FASB issued ASU No. 2018-07, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting ("ASU 2018-07"), which supersedes ASC 505-05 and expands the scope of ASC 718 to include all share-based payment arranges related to the acquisition of goods and services from both nonemployees and employee.
 As a result, most of the guidance in ASC 718 associated with employee share-based payments, including most of its requirements related to classification and measurement, applies to nonemployee share-based payment arrangements.
 ASC 2018-07 is effective for all entities for fiscal year beginning after December 15, 2018, and interim periods within that fiscal year.
-The Company adopted ASU No. 2018-07 on January 1, 2019.
-The adoption of ASU 2018-07 did not have a material impact on the Company's condensed consolidated financial statements or condensed consolidated cash flows.
+We are currently evaluating the potential impact of adopting this guidance on our consolidated financial statements.